 Autumn is a second spring when every leaf is a flower.

 I like to think of fall from an Alice In Wonderland perspective.
 That is, autumn is a time when we shrink in proportion to our gardens while the leaves ‘bloom’ above us.
-And each year, nature unveils new surprises, dazzling us with colors and combinations so daring as to leave little doubt as to her ability to create designs far superior to our own.
+And each year, nature produces new surprises, dazzling us with color schemes so daring as to leave little doubt about her ability to create designs far superior to our own.
 Continue reading →

 It was like it was meant to be.
 Three years ago, I wrote about a rare corpse flower called ‘Stinky’ housed at the Denver Botanic Gardens.
 Back then, it was the first time the 15-year old, putrid-smelling plant had bloomed since 2007.
 The event made national news because Stinky had been in a vegetative state for almost a decade, producing a single leaf but never a flower.